RF Interview Questions 4.0: S-Parameters, VNA architecture, TRL Calibration

 These circuit analysis techniques can’t be directly applied to microwave circuits but can be extended to handle many microwave analysis and design problems.
 However, in some cases, such circuit analysis techniques are oversimplified and may lead to erroneous results.

 In such cases, one must resort to a field analysis approach using Maxwell’s equations.
-Today, many commercially available computer aided design packages can model RF and microwave problems using both field theory analysis and network analysis.
+Today, many commercially available computer-aided design packages can model RF and microwave problems using both field theory analysis and network analysis.

 Microwave network theory was developed in the service of radar system and component development at the MIT Radiation Lab in the 1940s.